Ismail1500/Travel-Tours-project/README.md

 ## Contribution

-If you'd like to contribute to this project, submit pull requests.
+If you'd like to contribute to this project, please feel free to submit pull requests.
 Here are some areas you can contribute to:

 - Adding more travel destinations and tour packages
 - Enhancing the design and layout of the website